godotengine/godot-docs/community/contributing/pr_workflow.rst

 or because you found issues yourself while testing.

 The good news is that you can modify a pull request simply by acting on the branch you made the pull request from.
-You can E.G. make a new commit on that branch, push it to your fork, and the PR will be updated automatically:
+You can e.g. make a new commit on that branch, push it to your fork, and the PR will be updated automatically:

 ::